How to make a claim

 Assessment

 We’ll work with the insurer to assess the claim based on the information we receive.
-If we require more information, we may contact you or other people, such as doctors or other potential beneficiaries.
+If we require more information, we may contact you or other people, such as potential beneficiaries.

 -